jundialwan/jundialwan.github.io/src/stories-md/me-and-rubiks-cube.md

 ---

 It is all really fun.
 Meeting the people that I only interacted with in the online forum in real life.
 Indonesia Championship 2010 was my first "kopdar" (gathering) with the community of Rubik's cube in Indonesia.

 I was never really expect to enjoy the community activity until I joined the online community, Rubikku - rubikku.ning.com, and compete in real life competition.

 Since that day I continue my career, if that counted as a career, in speedcubing until 2017.

 I compete in eleven competition and complete 474 solve, including 2x2-5x5, 3x3 one-handed, 3x3 with feet (yes), 3x3 blindfolded, and other bizarre and weird cubes and "cubes".

-My proudest, if that make sense, record is at Pyraminx with 2.34 seconds as the fastest record which place me in the 16th rank of National Record, 17.28 seconds average of 3x3 one-handed solve that place me in 31st rank of National Record, and some pathetic time compare to world record holder.
+My proudest, if that make sense, record is at:
+- Pyraminx with 2.34 seconds as the fastest record which place me in the 16th rank of National Record,
+- 17.28 seconds average of 3x3 one-handed solve that place me in 31st rank of National Record,

+and some pathetic time compare to world record holder.
 Only if you're interested, you could see my official WCA record here [click here](https://www.worldcubeassociation.org/persons/2010ALWA01)

 I realized that the community, the people, that hooked so bad into Rubik's cube world.
 A place where I found strangers and making friends with them.

 It was really brigthened my day as a teenager.
 School, Rubik's cube, and repeat.

 I'm blessed I could joined this community.
 Cool people.
 Very welcome.
 I hope I could come back, compete again, turn the cube again.

 I will never forget the community.
 Like I never forget a hundreds of algorithm of Rubik's cube I've ever memorized.